vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **CMD**: Most late students should arrive by now.
 Start proper now.

-**CMD**: Guided tour of Big Blue Button.
-How to use global chat.
+**CMD**: Guided tour of learning platform.
+How to use the chat functionality.
 How to send a private message to an
-         instructor, how to answer a poll/quiz, how to access or hide the slides (used in quizes).
+         instructor, how to answer a poll/quiz.
          Shift+Enter to send multiline messages.

 **CMD**: Explain that online learning is different from classroom learning.
-It's difficult for trainers to notice that students are
-         struggling and it's difficult to interact like we might in a classroom.
+         It's difficult for trainers to notice that students are struggling and it's difficult to interact like we might in a classroom.
 Therefore we would like to get as much interaction as possible via voice and video.

 **CMD**: Ask students to turn on their microphones and cameras and introduce themselves.
+If not, name individual
+         students one-by-one and ask them to introduce themselves in text that you can read aloud.
+         - name
+         - why you're here
+         - what you want to do with python
+         - a cool fact, funny joke, or something interesting about yourself

 ### 10:00

-**CMD**: Talk about how to set up a learning environment **NOTE**: Dependencies are: `matplotlib ipympl pillow` **NOTE**: Anaconda download link: https://www.anaconda.com/products/individual
+**CMD**: Talk about how to set up a learning environment (refer to the email) **NOTE**: Dependencies are: `matplotlib ipympl pillow` **NOTE**: Anaconda download link: https://www.anaconda.com/products/individual
 * If students are running Windows or Apple OSX (and have at least 5 GiB available disk space):